VaclavElias/developer-notes/README.md

 Delete Expired Transients || crap stored as posts in db backup Antivirus | Sergej Muller |
 Check Email | |

+## Azure
+### VM
+1. Create Virtual Network *..in desired location*
+2. Create Storage *..same location, no need to create a container*
+3. Linux or Windows *..create D1, to get the Cloud Service and then stop it, remove or downgrade it*
+4. Linux create A0 *..no need standard to get HDD 70 as image is 30GB ??*
+5. Install Dynamic Compression for IIS

 ## Linux
 - sudo command